Polyphasic sleep: First sleep and second sleep

-One biphasic sleep pattern is sometimes described as segmented sleep, involved sleeping in two phases, separated by about an hour of wakefulness.
+One biphasic sleep pattern, sometimes described as segmented sleep, involved sleeping in two phases, separated by about an hour of wakefulness.
 This pattern was common in preindustrial societies, and it was most common to sleep early ("first sleep"), wake around midnight, and return to bed later ("second sleep").
 Along with a nap in the day, it has been argued that this is the natural pattern of human sleep in long winter nights.
 A case has been made that maintaining such a sleep pattern may be important in regulating stress.

 Historian A. Roger Ekirch has argued that before the Industrial Revolution, interrupted sleep was dominant in Western civilization.
 Ekirch asserts that the intervening period of wakefulness was used to pray and reflect, and to interpret dreams, which were more vivid at that hour than upon waking in the morning.
 This was also a favorite time for scholars and poets to write uninterrupted, whereas still others visited neighbors, engaged in sexual activity, or committed petty crime.
-He draws evidence from more than 500 references to a segmented sleeping pattern in documents from the ancient, medieval, and modern world.
+This period of wakefulness was known as "the watch".
+Ekirch draws evidence from more than 500 references to a segmented sleeping pattern in documents from the ancient, medieval, and modern world.
 Other historians, such as Craig Koslofsky, have endorsed Ekirch's analysis.

 Ekirch suggests that it is due to the modern use of electric lighting that most modern humans do not practice interrupted sleep.
 Some have proposed that a sleep pattern based on the historical biphasic sleep schedule might be beneficial, but there is no widespread agreement on this.

 A 2015 study of three non-industrial equatorial societies showed that all three experienced monophasic nighttime sleep, but the authors' conclusions were questioned by Ekirch.